apptainer/singularity-userdocs/quick_start.rst

         make -C builddir && \
         sudo make -C builddir install

-Singularity must be installed as root to function properly.
+apptainer must be installed as root to function properly.

 -------------------------------------
-Overview of the Singularity Interface
+Overview of the apptainer Interface
 -------------------------------------

-Singularity’s :ref:`command line interface <cli>` allows you to build and interact with containers transparently.
+apptainer’s :ref:`command line interface <cli>` allows you to build and interact with containers transparently.
 You can run programs inside a container as if they were running on your host system.
 You can easily redirect IO, use pipes, pass arguments, and access files, sockets, and ports on the host system from within a container.

-The ``help`` command gives an overview of Singularity options and subcommands as
+The ``help`` command gives an overview of apptainer options and subcommands as
 follows:

 .. code-block:: none

-    $ singularity help
+    $ apptainer help

     Linux container platform optimized for High Performance Computing (HPC) and Enterprise Performance Computing (EPC)

     Usage:
-      singularity [global options...]
+      apptainer [global options...]

     Description:
-      Singularity containers provide an application virtualization layer enabling mobility of compute via both application and environment portability.
-With Singularity one is capable of building a root file system that runs on any other Linux system where Singularity is installed.
+      apptainer containers provide an application virtualization layer enabling mobility of compute via both application and environment portability.
+With apptainer one is capable of building a root file system that runs on any other Linux system where apptainer is installed.

     Options:
-      -d, --debug     print debugging information (highest verbosity) -h, --help      help for singularity
+      -d, --debug     print debugging information (highest verbosity) -h, --help      help for apptainer
           --nocolor   print without color output (default False) -q, --quiet     suppress normal output
       -s, --silent    only print errors
       -v, --verbose   print additional information

     Available Commands:
-      build       Build a Singularity image
+      build       Build a apptainer image
       cache       Manage the local cache
       capability  Manage Linux capabilities for users and groups exec        Run a command within a container